uchicago-cs/cmsc23320/website/projects/project2_rubric.rst

 The Style component of the grade will be determined by your adherence to our `Style Guide <https://uchicago-cs.github.io/dev-guide/style_guide_c.html>`__.
 While you should strive to follow this guide as closely as possible, there *are* certain aspects we will be paying more attention to.
-In all three parts of the project, the 20 points of the Style portion are divided as follows:
+In both parts of the project, the 15 points of the Style portion are divided as follows:

 - **Documenting functions** (5 points): Every function written by you must have